 The University of Twente issues a Diploma Supplement for its degree programmes.
 The Diploma Supplement is being issued in a widely spoken European language, given automatically and free of charge to every student upon graduation.
 The Diploma Supplement (DS) is an internationally recognized document attached to the diploma.

-The DS gives a detailed description of the holder’s qualification(s) and a description of the national education system.
-One of the main aims of the DS is to ensure a fair and objective academic and professional judgment of your qualifications abroad.
-It is important to note that the DS is a supplement to, not a replacement of, the diploma.
+The Diploma Supplement gives a detailed description of the holder’s qualification(s) and a description of the national education system.
+One of the main aims of the Diploma Supplement is to ensure a fair and objective academic and professional judgment of your qualifications abroad.
+It is important to note that the Diploma Supplement is a supplement to, not a replacement of, the diploma.

 ITC has signed the "Code of Conduct with respect to International Students in Dutch Higher Education".
 The Code of Conduct is the result of cooperation between all Dutch institutions of higher education, the Dutch Ministries of Education, Culture and Science (OCW), Justice, and Foreign Affairs, commercial learning institutes, and several international organisations that are financed by the Dutch Ministry of OCW.
 The Code of Conduct came into effect on 1 May 2006.